-(3-0)In-depth study and applications of polynomial, rational, radical, exponential and logarithmic functions, and systems of equations using matrices.
+MATH 1314.
+College Algebra.
+(Core option-Mathematics component) (3-0) In-depth study and applications of polynomial, rational, radical, exponential and logarithmic functions, and systems of equations using matrices.
 Additional topics such as sequences, series, probability, and conics may be included.
 Prerequisites: Two years high school algebra or permission of instructor.

 MATH 1316.
 Plane Trigonometry.

-In-depth study and applications of trigonometry including definitions, identities, inverse functions, solutions of equations, graphing, and solving triangles.
+(Core option-Mathematics component) (3-0) In-depth study and applications of trigonometry including definitions, identities, inverse functions, solutions of equations, graphing, and solving triangles.
 Additional topics such as vectors, polar coordinates and parametric equations may be included.
 Prerequisite: MATH 1314 or concurrent registration or permission of instructor.

 MATH 1324.
 Mathematics for Business and Social Sciences.

-(3-0)The application of common algebraic functions, including polynomial, exponential, logarithmic, and rational, to problems in business, economics, and the social sciences are addressed.
+The application of common algebraic functions, including polynomial, exponential, logarithmic, and rational, to problems in business, economics, and the social sciences are addressed.
 The applications include mathematics of finance, including simple and compound interest and annuities; systems of linear equations; matrices; linear programming; and probability, including expected value.
 Prerequisite: Meet TSI college readiness standard for mathematics; or equivalent.

 MATH 1325.
 Calculus for Business and Social Sciences.

-(3-0)This course is the basic study of limits and continuity, differentiation, optimization and graphing, and integration of elementary functions, with emphasis on applications in business, economics, and social sciences.
+This course is the basic study of limits and continuity, differentiation, optimization and graphing, and integration of elementary functions, with emphasis on applications in business, economics, and social sciences.
 This course is not a substitute for Math 2413, Calculus I. Prerequisite: MATH 1314 College Algebra or MATH 1324 Mathematics for Business and Social Sciences.